-The Senate Standing Committee on Regulations and Ordinances was established in 1932.
+The Senate Standing Committee on Regulations and Ordinances (the committee) was established in 1932.
+The committee's name was changed on 4 December 2019 to the Senate Standing Committee for the Scrutiny of Delegated Legislation, to more accurately reflect the nature and scope of the committee's work.
 Its functions, which are set out in Senate standing order 23, are to assess delegated legislation against a set of scrutiny principles that focus on compliance with statutory requirements, the protection of individual rights and liberties, and principles of parliamentary oversight.

-Scrutiny News is a brief newsletter highlighting key aspects of the work of the Regulations and Ordinances Committee and the Scrutiny of Bills Committee.
+Scrutiny News is a brief newsletter highlighting key aspects of the work of the Scrutiny of Delegated Legislation Committee and the Scrutiny of Bills Committee.
 Scrutiny News is published each sitting week after the committees’ regular scrutiny reports have been tabled in the Senate.

 To subscribe to the mailing list for the newsletter, please send an email to email@example.com or firstname.lastname@example.org with 'Subscribe Scrutiny Mailing List' as the subject line.